 - Creating brand assets like multimedia and copy

-As you can tell, the team’s work has a large range of goals and types of projects, which is why building the right marketing team for your business goals is so important.
+A marketing team’s work has a large range of goals and project types.
+For these reasons, building the right marketing team for your business goals is so essential.

-For example, at monday.com, the marketing team’s focus is on reaching individual humans, even when marketing to larger organizations.
-Campaigns speak to one person within a company, and the problems that person faces.
-Where we’re reaching them might change from Facebook to Google to YouTube, or include a combination of all three.
-But the goal stays the same.
+Example: At monday.com, the marketing team’s focus is on reaching individual humans, even when marketing to larger organizations.
+Campaigns speak to one person within a company and the problem(s) that person faces.
+Where we’re reaching them might change from Facebook to Google to YouTube, or include a combination of all 3 — but the goal stays the same.

 Agile marketing is an approach or framework for marketing project management that’s inspired by agile project management in software development.
-An agile marketing team is structured intentionally and strategically to follow this approach.
+An agile marketing team structure is intentional and strategic to follow this approach.

 Why does that matter?